This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Oftentimes, cakes are made by creaming soft butter with sugar.
 This is the standard method, and usually, butter contributes to the flavor of cakes when there is no prominent spice or flavor.

 Carrot cake uses oil, which is 100% fat as opposed to 80% in butter.
 The fat keeps the cake extremely moist, which means it freezes well and tastes fresh when defrosted.
-Since carrot cake has strong flavors due to the added cinnamon and nutmeg, the butter flavor would be overpowered.
-Butter is also heavier than oil and with the addition of carrots, the finished cake would be too dense if made with butter.
+Since carrot cake has a strong flavor due to the added cinnamon and nutmeg, the butter flavor would be overpowered.
+Butter is also heavier than oil, and with the addition of carrots, the finished cake would be too dense if made with butter.
 The oil gives the finished cake an amazingly soft and light texture, which is the perfect carrier for cream cheese frosting!

 Yes, very important!
 Since the cream cheese can warm up while the frosting is mixing, it’s important to follow the 20-minute chilling step for the frosting.
 This way, the frosting will not be too runny while frosting.